emanalva/FreeRTOS-CAN-Bus-ESP32/docs/getting_started.md

    - Follow the wiring diagrams in the `/hardware` folder for the correct connections between sensors, CAN bus modules, and the ESP32s.

 2. **Flashing the Code**:
-   - Upload `setup_hub.ino` to the ESP32 that acts as the Sensor Hub.
+   - Upload `sensor_hub.ino` to the ESP32 that acts as the Sensor Hub.
    - Upload `controller_hub.ino` to the ESP32 that acts as the Controller Hub.

 3. **Testing**: